Monday, October 31, 2011

 Preheat oven to 350F.
 Grease a baking sheet.

-In a large bowl, combine flour, cornmeal and garlic powder.
+In a large bowl, combine flour, cornmeal, and salt.
 In a measuring cup, combine broth and egg; pour over dry ingredients, add peanut butter, and stir to combine everything.

 Form 3/4" balls of dough and place them on the prepared baking sheet.
 Using a fork, press down to flatten the cookies a bit.
 Bake for 25-30 minutes until very firm, then let cool completely.